ezimuel/SimpleMVC/README.md

 composer create-project ezimuel/simple-mvc
 ```

-This will create a `simple-mvc` folder containing the skeleton of a simple web application.
+This will create a `simple-mvc` folder containing the skeleton of a web application.
 You can execute the application using the PHP internal web server, as follows:

 ```
 php -S 0.0.0.0:8080 -t public
 ```

-You can see the application at the following url: [http://localhost:8080](http://localhost:8080).
+The application will be executed at [http://localhost:8080](http://localhost:8080).

 ## Routing system